 No matter what your industry, injuries at work can happen.
-If one of your employees is hurt at work, you can be held responsible for the medical bills.
-Workers’ compensation insurance provides a safety net for both you and your employees, ensuring that if an injury should occur neither of you will have to bear the financial burden.
+If one of your employees is hurt, you can be held responsible for the medical bills.
+Workers’ compensation insurance provides a safety net for both you and your employees, ensuring that if an injury should occur, neither of you will have to bear the financial burden.

 What It Does

-If there is a wet spot on the floor of your office break room and one of your employees slips on it, that too can be a workers’ comp claim.
-Any injury that happens at your place of business during business hours, no matter what that injury is or how it happened, is a matter for workers’ comp.
+If a wet spot on your office break room floor and one of your employees slips on it, that too can be a workers’ comp claim.
+Any injury at your business during business hours, no matter what or how it happened, is a matter for workers’ comp.